Skip to content

 With me to discuss the issue is Kaveh Shahrooz, an Iranian-born Canadian lawyer and human-rights activist who now serves as a senior fellow at the Macdonald-Laurier Institute.

 Before taking on this role, Kaveh served as a policy advisor on human rights to Global Affairs Canada.
-A graduate of Harvard Law School and the University of Toronto, he recently led a successful effort to convince Canada's parliament to recognize the 1988 massacre of political prisoners in Iran as constituting crimes against humanity under international law.
+A graduate of Harvard Law School and the University of Toronto, he recently led a successful effort to convince Canada’s parliament to recognise the 1988 massacre of political prisoners in Iran as constituting crimes against humanity under international law.

 During his career, Kaveh has spent a lot of time networking with other liberal-minded Iranian reformers, and we’re going to discuss some of the tensions and rivalries that exist within that community—tensions and rivalries that are coming to the fore now that the demise of Iran’s Islamist theocracy seems like a realistic short-term objective.